 The end of the 17th century brought constant attacks to all the Antilles Islands.
 This fort was a bunker facing the mouth of the river Ozama thus giving it an excellent view of the entry port.
 It was a very strategic location for the strength of the city of Santo Domingo.

 Santa Barbara Today

 The barrio of Santa Barbara where the fort and church are located is a good place to visit.
-It is a typical barrio has a very typical small town feel.
-There is some great art work and graffiti covering the walls of many of the buildings.
-Many of these buildings are in need of repair and are abandoned but the art work on many of these buildings in incredible.
+It is a typical Dominican barrio that has a small town feel.
+There are some great art works and graffiti covering the walls of many of the buildings.
+Many of these buildings are in need of repair and are abandoned but the art work on many of these buildings is incredible.

-The church is in disrepair.
+The church is in disrepair but they are working 24 hours daily to restore the beauty of the church and fort.
 There are metal bars holding up the outside wall.
 It has been under renovation for many years and still the work is not completed.

 If you visit Santa Barbara make sure to climb up the ramp to the top of the shooting wall of the Fuerte Santa Barbara.
 The wall is lined with cannons.
 The catwalk along the wall is usually grown up with weeds and the side towards the river is blocked off.
 There is a very nice view of the and the Rio Ozama from the top of the fort wall.

 : From Calle el Conde go south up Calle Isabel la Católica or Calle Arzobispo Meriño (both of these streets lead to this monument).
 Walk about 6 blocks almost to Av.
 Mella at the far end of the walled city, Colonial Zone.